Westfield High School (Virginia): Varsity football

-In 2016, Westfield began the season with a 45-0 win over Washington-Lee High School as the defending state champions.
-However, over the course of the season, the Bulldogs would lose to two 5A powerhouses further adding to the debate of whether the 5A conference was better than the 6A conference.
-(Lost to Stone Bridge 34-16 and to Briar Woods 35-34).
-The Bulldogs would finish 8-2 on the regular season and with their 49-21 win over Chantilly in the regular season finale, the Bulldogs clinched their 5th district title in 6 years.
+In 2016, Westfield began the season with a 45–0 win over Washington-Lee High School as the defending state champions.
+However, over the course of the season, the Bulldogs would lose to two 5A powerhouses further adding to the debate of whether the 5A conference was better than the 6A conference. (lost to Stone Bridge 34–16 and to Briar Woods 35–34).
+The Bulldogs would finish 8–2 on the regular season and with their 49–21 win over Chantilly in the regular season finale, the Bulldogs clinched their 5th district title in 6 years.
 The Bulldogs won their first round playoff game against W.T.
-Woodson 45-7 and defeated South County 20-3 in round 2.
-The Bulldogs then defeated James Madison High School in the 6A North Region Semi-Finals 31-13 and for the 6th consecutive season competed in the 6A North Region Championship/VHSL 6A State Semi-Finals.
-The Bulldogs then defeated the South Lakes Seahawks 42-12 to advance to their second straight state title game.
-At Armstrong Stadium in Hampton, Westfield once again outlasted Oscar Smith 34-28 in double overtime to win their fourth straight championship and second straight title.
-The win finished the season at 13-2 and Westfield is the first team to win back to back state championships in football since CD Hylton in 1998 and 1999.
+Woodson 45–7 and defeated South County 20–3 in round 2.
+The Bulldogs then defeated James Madison High School in the 6A North Region Semi-Finals 31–13 and for the 6th consecutive season competed in the 6A North Region Championship/VHSL 6A State Semi-Finals.
+The Bulldogs then defeated the South Lakes Seahawks 42–12 to advance to their second straight state title game.
+At Armstrong Stadium in Hampton, Westfield once again outlasted Oscar Smith 34–28 in double overtime to win their fourth straight championship and second straight title.
+The win finished the season at 13–2 and Westfield is the first team to win back to back state championships in football since CD Hylton in 1998 and 1999.

-In 2017, despite the loss of practically their entire state championship teams starters, the Bulldogs started the season 3-0 including a 28-27 victory over South County.
-The Bulldogs went on to finish the regular season 10-0 and they won their 5th state title and third in a row over Oscar Smith to finish 15-0 on the season.
+In 2017 the Bulldogs started the season 3–0 including a 28–27 victory over South County.
+The Bulldogs went on to finish the regular season 10–0 and they won their 5th state title and third in a row over Oscar Smith to finish 15–0 on the season.

 In 2018, the team once again finished the regular season undefeated and won their fourth straight regional championship.
-The season would end a week later with a loss to Freedom 35-28 in the state semi-finals ending a long winning streak and denying them their fourth straight championship.
+The season would end a week later with a loss to Freedom 35–28 in the state semi-finals ending a long winning streak and denying them their fourth straight championship.

 Boys' basketball

-Recently the Bulldogs basketball team has achieved unprecedented success especially from 2015-2016.
-In 2015, the Bulldogs went on an unprecedented winning streak advancing to the state championship for the first time in school history before falling short to the Colonial Forge Eagles 47-46 ending their miraculous season at 27-2.
-2016 brought a new story as the Bulldogs once again advanced to the state title game where they would face the Oscar Smith Tigers in a rematch of that season's football championship won by Westfield 49-42 in 3OT.
-This time however, it wasn't close as Westfield defeated Oscar Smith 74-56 win their first state championship for basketball in school history.
-The team finished the season 26-3.
+Recently the Bulldogs basketball team has achieved success especially from 2015 to 2016.
+In 2015, the Bulldogs went on a winning streak advancing to the state championship for the first time in school history before losing to the Colonial Forge Eagles 47–46 ending their season at 27–2.
+2016 brought a new story as the Bulldogs once again advanced to the state title game where they would face the Oscar Smith Tigers in a rematch of that season's football championship won by Westfield 49–42 in 3OT.
+This time however, it wasn't close as Westfield defeated Oscar Smith 74–56 win their first state championship for basketball in school history.
+The team finished the season 26–3.